yv989c/BlazarTech.QueryableValues/docs/README.md

 [![GitHub Stars](https://badgen.net/github/stars/yv989c/BlazarTech.QueryableValues?icon=github)][Repository]
 [![Nuget Downloads](https://badgen.net/nuget/dt/BlazarTech.QueryableValues.SqlServer?icon=nuget)][NuGet Package]

+> 🤔💭 TLDR; By using QueryableValues, you can incorporate in-memory collections into your EF queries with outstanding performance and flexibility.

 This library allows you to efficiently compose an [IEnumerable&lt;T&gt;] in your [Entity Framework Core] queries when using the [SQL Server Database Provider].
 This is accomplished by using the `AsQueryableValues` extension method available on the [DbContext] class.
 Everything is evaluated on the server with a single round trip, in a way that preserves the query's [execution plan], even when the values behind the [IEnumerable&lt;T&gt;] are changed on subsequent executions.

 The supported types for `T` are: